discordextremelist/discord-bot-best-practices/README.md

 or "@MyBot, what's your prefix?") will help users who are new to your bot in getting started.
 (Make sure that whatever the message is, it's easily found.
 A great way to do this is by including it in your bot's presence.)
 The alternative is brute-forcing punctuation characters to find it, which will be difficult for bots following 2 and 3.
-Plus, a mention s the most unique prefix of all.
+Plus, a mention is the most unique prefix of all.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.